chs415009/Pymoney/README.md

 __12.__ <br>
 <img src="./readme pics/11 exit.png" width="800">

-* The "exit" function is used when you want to save records and leave.
+* The "exit" function is used when you want to save records and close the application.
 * To notice, if you don't leave with "exit", the modification won't be saved.
 <br>